Minsara Kanavu: Critical reception

 Minsara Kanavu received mixed response from critics.
 S. R. of Kalki praised the film's cinematography and music but criticised the plot and found the climax tiring.
 K. N. Vijiyan, who reviewed the film for the New Straits Times, likened its plot with that of a Hollywood film, finding it to be "vaguely similar.
 But even so, it has been adapted well to suit Indian culture."
-Calling the film "good entertainment", he lauded its screenplay and Kajol's performance, adding that she was at her best when she is "her naughty self or belting out songs" such as "Manna Madurai".
-Writing for The Indian Express, M. S. M. Desai was ambivalent about the film, saying it is filled with many songs and dances that make "the pace of the narrative dull and drab".
+Calling the film "good entertainment", he lauded its screenplay and Kajol's performance, adding that she was at her best when she is "her naughty self or belting out songs" such as "Maana Madurai".
+Writing for The Indian Express, M. S. M. Desai was ambivalent about the Hindi dubbed version Sapnay, saying it is filled with many songs and dances that make "the pace of the narrative dull and drab".

-Initial responses to the soundtrack were unfavourable; The Indian Express said Rahman "fails miserably to come up with catchy numbers", but reception improved in the 21st century.
+Initial responses to the soundtrack were unfavourable; Desai said Rahman "fails miserably to come up with catchy numbers", but reception improved in the 21st century.
 The songs "Mana Madurai", "Strawberry", "Thanga Thamarai", and "Vennilave" became popular.
-A critic from Behindwoods stated Rahman's work is "an electrifying effort", noting it as one of the rarest albums in which all of the songs were chartbusters.